Matrix product operator symmetries and intertwiners in string-nets with domain walls: Conclusion and outlook

 As mentioned before, a further generalisation of the various $F$-symbols is required to describe the more general case of MPO intertwiners and domain walls shown in Figures \ref{pepsreps_generic} and \ref{domainwall_gen}.
 The relevant structure is that of a bicategory with three objects, which compared to the 2-object bicategories in this work comes with a total of 15 $F$-symbols satisfying 21 pentagon equations.
 These further generalisations of $F$-symbols and their pentagon equations should all have a natural interpretation in the tensor network language.
 Whether or not there is anything regarding these MPO intertwiners and domain walls that can be described by a 3-object bicategory but not already by combining 2-object bicategories is an open question that requires further research.

 It should be appreciated that Turaev-Viro models allow more flexibility in the cell decompositions, at least as long as one works with a single spherical fusion category.
-It remains a challenge to understand the evaluation of more general graphs on a sphere and to obtain explicit expressions beyond $F$-symbols so as to extend also the computational power of PEPS to more general cell decompositions.
+It remains a challenge to understand the evaluation of more general graphs on a sphere and to obtain explicit expressions beyond $F$-symbols so as to extend the computational power of PEPS to more general cell decompositions.

-Another natural extension of the bimodule categories used throughout this paper is to also include fermionic or superbimodule categories.
+Another natural extension of the bimodule categories used throughout this paper is to also include fermionic or superfusion categories \cite{aasen2019fermion} and associated superbimodule categories.
 The formalism of MPO symmetries for fermionic topological orders has been worked out in \cite{bultinck2017fermionic} for the case when the categories $\mc{C}$, $\mc{M}$ and $\mc{D}$ coincide.
 We expect that we can extend this to include superbimodule categories in the same way as we did for the bosonic case.

 Finally, we point out that our results on tensor network descriptions of topologically ordered states in (2+1) dimensions have immediate relevance for 2-dimensional critical lattice systems as well.
-This is due to the fact that also in those systems, the presence of non-local symmetries described by MPOs is an essential feature.
+This is due to the fact that also in those systems, the presence of non-local symmetries described by MPOs is an essential feature \cite{aasen2016topological}.
 Using a mapping known as the strange correlator \cite{you2014wave,vanhove2018mapping}, any topologically ordered PEPS can be mapped directly to the partition function of a critical statistical mechanics model described by a conformal field theory (CFT) in the continuum limit.
-Many properties of the CFT such as topological defects, torus and cylinder partition functions and operator content can be readily understood as the image the relevant concepts in topologically ordered PEPS under the strange correlator map \cite{lootens2019cardy}.
-The generalisations of such PEPS as described in this paper allow for an explicit realisation of the off-diagonal $D$ and $E$ type minimal models, which for the case of the $D$ type models requires a lattice understanding of simple current extension or orbifolding.
+Many properties of the CFT such as topological defects, torus and cylinder partition functions and operator content can be readily understood as the image of corresponding concepts in topologically ordered PEPS under the strange correlator map \cite{lootens2019cardy}.
+The generalisations of such PEPS as described in this paper allow for an explicit realisation of the off-diagonal $D$ and $E$ type minimal models, where the intertwiners between different representations provide a lattice understanding of simple current extension or orbifolding \cite{fendley1989non}.